 When can Lando Norris win the 2025 F1 world championship?

-Norris took another step towards his first world title by finishing ahead of Oscar Piastri in Vegas
+Norris is still in a good position to claim a maiden title, but both his and Oscar Piastri’s disqualification in Las Vegas hands Max Verstappen fresh hope

-Lando Norris looks set to increase his lead in the F1 world championship after claiming pole position for the Las Vegas Grand Prix.
+Lando Norris is still in position to win the 2025 F1 world championship despite disqualification from the Las Vegas Grand Prix.

-At the last two rounds in Mexico and Brazil, the McLaren driver recorded two pole positions and two victories – sprint and race – to secure 33 points and extend his lead in the world championship to Oscar Piastri from one point to 24 points.
+The McLaren driver’s grip on the title was weakened after the FIA’s investigation into the skid blocks underneath both drivers’ cars, with Max Verstappen winning the race on The Strip.

-Piastri, meanwhile, endured another difficult weekend, crashing out of the sprint and finishing only fifth in the grand prix.
-As for Max Verstappen, a disastrous qualifying position of 16th resulted in a setup change and a pit-lane start before a terrific recovery drive to finish on the podium.
+Norris had finished second, after a mistake on pole at the opening corner had dropped him behind Verstappen and Mercedes’ George Russell.

 But when can Norris claim the 2025 F1 world championship?

-After finishing second in Las Vegas, Norris extended his lead to Oscar Piastri to 30 points.
+After disqualification in Las Vegas, Norris’ lead to both Oscar Piastri and Max Verstappen is down to 24 points.

-However, by the end of the final sprint race of the year at the penultimate round in Qatar, Piastri would need to be within 50 points of his McLaren teammate in order to stand a mathematical chance of catching him.
+However, by the end of the final sprint race of the year at the penultimate round in Qatar, Piastri and Verstappen would need to be within 50 points of Norris to stand a mathematical chance of catching him.
 With a maximum of eight points in the sprint, Norris now can’t win the title in the Qatar sprint race.
+The worst situation for both chasing drivers is a deficit of 32 points.

 Therefore, the earliest Norris can win the title is the grand prix in Qatar on Sunday 30 November.